juliend2/obs-overlay-mgr/README.md

 **MediaMTX config is trimmed.** RTMP, SRT, HLS, MoQ, API and metrics are off.
 RTSP keeps both UDP and TCP transports, because an RTSP reader that defaults to UDP (OBS's Media Source) otherwise gets `461 Unsupported Transport` and has to retry over TCP.
-The default RTP ports are :8000/:8001, which collide numerically with the PHP dev server, so they're moved to :8100/:8101.
+The default RTP ports are moved to :8100/:8101.

 **ffmpeg only runs while someone is watching.** Each path uses `runOnDemand`, so the encoder spawns on the first viewer and is killed 10s after the last one